Michel Buillard: Biography

 On 24 June 1995 he was elected mayor of Papeete after the victory of his list Ia Ora Papeete in the second round against the outgoing mayor Louise Carlson.

 In June 1997, he was elected to the French National Assembly and left the government.
 He was re-elected in 2002 and again in 2007.
 He did not run again in 2012.

 He was re-elected mayor of Papeete in 2001, 2008, 2014, and 2020.

 In 2006 he was convicted of misusing public funds, alongside other members of the Tahoeraa Huiraatira party.
 In April 2017 he and the other defendants were ordered to jointly repay US$2.1 million.
 In October 2011 he was convicted in the "phantom jobs" scandal, and barred from public office for three years.

 In February 2008, just before the second round of voting in the 2008 French Polynesian legislative election, he quit as a member of Tahoeraa Huiraatira.

 In May 2013, he was elected representative to the French Polynesia Assembly on the Tahoeraa Huiraatira list, then chair of the Committee on Institutions, International and European Affairs, Solidarity, Employment and Relations with the Commons.
 In April 2015 he was expelled from the party.

 In September 2013, he published Tamarii Tahiti, a collection of memories of childhood and youth (Mahana - Les Éditions du Soleil - Tahiti).

 In November 2021 he suffered a fall and was hospitalised while on vacation in Nice.
 He returned to French Polynesia in June 2022.

+He was re-elected to the Assembly in the 2023 election.